Our commitment to child protection

 Mona, TARA Girls

-How can we be sure that we treat everyone equally and do not discriminate on the basis of religions, genders, ages, Indian castes, etc..?
+How can we be sure that we treat everyone equally and do not discriminate on the basis of religions, genders, ages, etc..?

 Each child is provided the same food, the same level of quality education, the same physical and emotional safety.
 The activities in the shelters are not discriminatory.
 For example, both TARA Boys and TARA Girls have cooking activities, self-defense, dance classes and participate in cleaning their Home.
-We do not encourage different academic tracks for our young adults according to the Indian castes they come from, but on the basis of their interests and skills.
+We do not encourage different academic tracks for our young adults according to their background, but on the basis of their interests and skills.

 How do we make sure that children are regularly in touch with their families?